Aux armes et cætera (album)

 Aux Armes et cætera is the thirteenth studio album by Serge Gainsbourg, released in the early spring of 1979.
 It was recorded in Kingston, Jamaica, with some of the island's best reggae musicians at the time as well as members of the I Threes, Bob Marley's backup chorus which includes Rita Marley.
-Further expanded by new mixes, dubs and Jamaican versions released in 2003 and 2015, the album is considered by many as being one of his masterpieces.
+Further expanded by new mixes, dubs and Jamaican versions released in 2003 and 2015, the album is considered by many as one of his masterpieces.
 The French edition of Rolling Stone magazine named this album the 50th greatest French rock album (out of 100).
 The recording marked the first time a white singer had recorded a full reggae-influenced album in Jamaica, following previous single-song recordings from Paul Simon ("Mother and Child Reunion", 1972) and Peter Tosh and Mick Jagger ("(You Gotta Walk And) Don't Look Back", 1978).
+By 1991, it sold 650,000 copies in France.

 Reception

-With the exception of his 1969 international hit duet with Jane Birkin Je t'aime moi non plus (where Birkin's erotic voice had turned the song into a novelty success), Serge Gainsbourg was then only a cult figure having mainly met success through versions of his songs recorded by other artists including Brigitte Bardot, Juliette Gréco, Honor Blackman, Jane Birkin, France Gall, Petula Clark and others.
+With the exception of his 1969 international hit duet with Jane Birkin "Je t'aime... moi non plus" (where Birkin's erotic voice had turned the song into a novelty success), Serge Gainsbourg was then only a cult figure having mainly met success through versions of his songs recorded by other artists, including Brigitte Bardot, Juliette Gréco, Honor Blackman, Jane Birkin, France Gall, and Petula Clark.
 The album sold over one million copies in 1979, turning him into a major sensation in France, Belgium and French-speaking Switzerland.